senecajs/seneca-mongo-store/README.md

 a native mongo query per [node-mongodb-native][]

 ## Contributing
-The [Senecajs org][] encourage open participation.
+The [Senecajs org][] encourages open participation.
 If you feel you can help in any way, be it with documentation, examples, extra testing, or new features please get in touch.

 ## License